-The .atla file contains the Artlantis project with all its dependent Media,
+- Artlantis Document: Saves the current file as a new .atl document.
+The new file becomes the active document - Artlantis Archive Document: The .atla file contains the Artlantis project with all its dependent Media. - Artlantis Object Document: Saves the current file as an object.

-Artlantis Object Document

-Saves the current file as an object.
 An .atlo file and a jpeg file are generated with all its dependent Media Shaders and images.